Homepage > Blank IRS 14039 Template

 1. I am submitting this Form 14039 for myself

-3. I am submitting this Form 14039 on behalf of my ‘dependent child or dependent relative’
+3. I am submitting this Form 14039 on behalf of my dependent child or dependent relative (include that person’s information below in Section C and D)

-4. I am submitting this Form 14039 on behalf of another person (other than my dependent child or dependent relative)
+4. I am submitting this Form 14039 on behalf of another person living or deceased (other than my dependent child or dependent relative)

-2. I don’t know if someone used my information to file taxes, but I’m a victim of identity theft
+1. I know or suspect that someone used my information to fraudulently file a federal tax return

-Please provide an explanation of the identity theft issue, how you became aware of it and provide relevant dates.
-If needed, please attach additional information and/or pages to this form.
+Provide an explanation of the identity theft issue, how it impacts your tax account, when you became aware of it and provide relevant dates.
+If needed, attach additional information and/or pages to this form

 Victim’s last name